 We welcome the valuable skills developed by students studying within the Curriculum for Excellence.
 As Scottish Highers and Advanced Highers retain the same content and standards, our offers for students from Scotland will remain the same.
 We would usually expect AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
 The University currently sets conditional offers that require AAB if a student is able to take three Advanced Highers; where this is not possible then a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in Year 6.

-We welcome the valuable skills developed by students taking the Welsh Baccalaureate, particularly the independent research project.
+The University recognises that Advanced Welsh Baccalaureate will provide an applicant with the opportunity to develop research and academic skills relevant for study at Oxford, particularly through the independent research project.
 However, the Welsh Baccalaureate Advanced level Core Certificate will not form the basis of any offers.
 Conditional offers are likely to range between A*A*A and AAA at A-level, depending on the course.
 Each course page gives details of the specific requirements.
 You may also like to see this summary of our A-level offers.

 Successful candidates would typically have the SAT Reasoning Test with at least 1,400 in Critical Reading and Mathematics and also 700 or more in Writing, giving a combined score of at least 2,100, or ACT with a score of at least 32 out of 36.
 We would also expect Grade 5 in three or more Advanced Placement tests in appropriate subjects or SAT Subject Tests in three appropriate subjects at 700 or better.